-The only way to get rid of your bed bugs in one day in an all natural, 100% eco-friendly way is a bed bug heat treatment.
+The only way to get rid of your bed bugs in one day in an all natural, non-chemical way is a bed bug heat treatment.
 It involves heating your home to 120°+ for several hours.
 This eliminates all adults bed bugs, nymphs, and eggs!
 It doesn’t matter where they are hiding, our specialized equipment is able to reach bed bugs that are even hiding in the walls.

 If you are looking for bed bug removal and extermination, call Bed Bug BBQ today at (216) 232-2762.
 Don’t concern yourself with any other method of removal that may cause damage to your health or property.

 Not sure if you have bed bugs?
 We also offer a FREE inspection!
 Contact us today.